tjbrager/hello-world/README.md

 # hello-world
-This file is for a Git class
+This repository is for a Git class